Statistical Beamformer Exploiting Non-stationarity and Sparsity with Spatially Constrained ICA for Robust Speech Recognition: Experimental Evaluation

 For all iterative methods, including CGMM and MLDR beamformers, the number of iterations in batch processing was set to 10.
 For all BSE and beamforming methods with the TVVs, $\tau_0$ was set to 1.
 For the proposed SVE based on ICA-HC, the penalty weight ${a}_{\mathbf{z},k}^{(p)}$ for the null constraint was set to 1.
 In OIVA and Mask-P-OIVA, they were empirically initialized in the same way using (\ref{W_init}).
 For all SVE methods, the input $ \sqrt{ \mathcal{M}_k( \tau)}\mathbf{x}_k( \tau)$ was used to estimate SCMs in (\ref{in_SCM}), (\ref{n_SCM}), and (\ref{wSCMS}) to further suppress noise components if masks were available.
 In particular, the posterior probability of the CGMM was fixed at a noise mask $1-\mathcal{M}_k$ for the first five iterations to sufficiently exploit the information of NN masks and further enhance performance.
 In addition, to see the effectiveness of the SVE methods (CGMM, wSCM, and ICA-HC) with the NN masks, we experimented the SVE based on the NN mask alone by setting $r_{\mathbf{n},k}(\tau)=1-\mathcal{M}_k(\tau)$ estimated from the input $\mathbf{x}_k(\tau)$ instead of masked input in the (\ref{in_SCM}), (\ref{n_SCM}), and (\ref{wSCMS}).

 In Table~\ref{tab:WER0}, SVE-based methods improved performance without masks.
 While OIVA and GEV with masks improved recognition performance, especially for simulated data, linearly constrained beamforming methods (MPDR, MVDR, MLDR, and Mask-S-MLDR) with SVE based on (\ref{CGMM}) achieved robustness even for real-recorded data, demonstrating the stability of SVE by (\ref{CGMM}).
 Among the two SVE methods with masks based on Mask-MVDR beamformer, combining CGMM with NN masks showed more improved performance than simply using NN masks alone.
-Additionally, wSCM-based methods with Mask-P-MLDR beamformer outperformed Mask-MVDR beamformer with CGMM-based SVE.
-When substituting Mask-MVDR with Mask-S-MLDR in CGMM-based SVE, WERs became lower, demonstrating the effectiveness of the proposed beamformer.
-On the other hand, for wSCM-based SVE, Mask-S-MLDR provided comparable performance with Mask-P-MLDR because the proposed Mask-S-MLDR effectively utilized beamforming outputs and masked inputs in the weighting function.
-Furthermore, among SVE methods for Mask-S-MLDR beamformer, the proposed SVE based on ICA-HC generally showed the best results with NN masks.
+When CGMM-based SVE was performed, MLDR-based beamforming methods generally showed better results than Mask-MVDR.
+Additionally, wSCM-based methods with a class of MLDR beamformers outperformed Mask-MVDR beamformer with CGMM-based SVE.
+However, although the wSCM-based SVE is computationally efficient, it is observed that it showed worse performances compared to CGMM and ICA-HC for the same beamforming methods.
+Furthermore, among the three SVE methods, the proposed SVE based on ICA-HC generally showed the best results with NN masks.

 Without NN masks, MLDR beamformer with proposed SVE based on ICA-HC still yielded the best results on average.
+Among the family of mask-based MLDR beamformers, Mask-S-MLDR generally showed the lowest averaged WER, demonstrating the effectiveness of the proposed beamformer.
+Especially, it is noted that Mask-S-MLDR provided comparable or even better performance than Mask-P-MLDR because the proposed Mask-S-MLDR effectively utilized beamforming outputs and masked inputs in the weighting function.
 Moreover, proposed SVE based on ICA-HC with Mask-S-MLDR beamformer achieved better recognition performance on average than all compared enhancement methods for NN masks.
 These results confirm the effectiveness of both the proposed Mask-S-MLDR beamformer and SVE based on ICA-HC.